Membership

 Volunteering

-A guild, especially of our size, is only as good as its volunteers.
+A guild, is only as good as its volunteers.
 Throughout the year, there are many volunteering opportunities.
 Some tasks (like selling prize tickets or helping with the meeting activities) can be performed during the meeting while others (like the newsletter and programs) require several hours during the month.
 Committee heads are listed on the last page of the Newsletter.
 Give them a call if you can lend a hand.
 (Calls for volunteers also appear in the Newsletter.)

 Our Monthly Meetings